O365/python-o365/README.md

 ## Authentication
 You can only authenticate using oauth authentication because Microsoft deprecated basic auth on November 1st 2018.

+> [!IMPORTANT]
-Until version 3.0 this library was using a custom authentication mechanism.
-On 3.0 we moved to using msal to achieve the authentication.
+> Until version 3.0 this library was using a custom authentication mechanism.
+On 3.0 we moved to using **[msal](https://learn.microsoft.com/es-es/entra/identity-platform/msal-overview)** to achieve the authentication.

 There are currently three authentication methods: